waseem18/pgnotify/README.md

 # Pynotify

-A Python package to listen to Postgres events and receive the payload as JSON.
+Python package to set triggers and listen to events from a Postgres database and receive the payload as JSON.

+### Installation

+` pip install pgnotify `